acostauribe/genetic-data-QC/README.md

 ### Usage

 Download the [redlat_qc.rmd](redlat_qc.rmd) file to your local [RStudio](https://posit.co/download/rstudio-desktop/) and modify steps *1.
 Set up your environment* and *2.
 Customize the quality control process* to fit your quality control goals.
+The rest of the code does not require modifications.
 (More information below)

 You could also edit [redlat_qc.rmd](redlat_qc.rmd) and run it directly from the r command line if you already have the `sample_data.txt` and the `problematic_relatedness.txt` files in your workspace.
 ```